 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural movement

 Repair category:

-Notes: No evidence of recent or historic movement was noted.
+Notes: No evidence of movement is noted.